ParallelCS Start here

 An enterprise mandate: train a model that does not fit on one GPU, and turn the result into a launched product.
 Build a distributed training setup that uses data and at least one model-parallel strategy (tensor, pipeline, or fully-sharded), with correct collective communication, checkpointing that survives a node failure, and a throughput report.
 The run will be long; it must resume cleanly from a checkpoint after a simulated crash.
 The deliverable is not just training logs — the resulting model must be served as a directly deployable, hyperscalable product: a real public API with a hyper-usable demo UI, autoscaling, CI/CD, observability, security, and a live training-metrics dashboard.
 It ships complete with marketing — a landing page, a pitch, and a demo.
 We are not here to babysit a job that loses days of compute on one failure; ship the model as a real product.

 Why it matters: Distributed training is the backbone skill behind every frontier model, and few engineers can debug a stalled all-reduce or a corrupt checkpoint.
-A builder who ships a fault-tolerant multi-GPU training system is directly deployable as a Distributed Systems or Training Infrastructure Engineer, one of the scarcest and highest-paid frontier roles, well into ₹1-crore-tier compensation.
+A builder who ships a fault-tolerant multi-GPU training system is directly deployable as a Distributed Systems or Training Infrastructure Engineer, one of the scarcest frontier roles.

 The deliverable